CoderGold/File-Handling/README.md

 # File-Handling
-The Unreversred text file is the file on which handling is being done
+The Unreversed text file is the file on which handling is being done